 Does Not Cover Amortization

 This ratio assumes that principal payments would not change and be consistent with the previous years.
 Although convenient to assume, this might not be the case in real-world scenarios.
-Over time, companies can avail various financial schemes that could be inclusive of balloon payments, bullet payments, and amortization and so on.
+Over time, companies can avail various financial schemes that could include balloon payments, bullet payments, amortization, and so on.
 All these schemes result in the company paying massive interest in some years and none in other years.

-Lease numbers of the current year are taken into account while calculating the ratio.
+Lease numbers for the current year are taken into account while calculating the ratio.
 Usually, lease agreements come with a lease increase provision.
 But, the ratio does not reflect the same.